mkitt/markdown-preview.vim/README.md

 Markdown Preview requires the following:

-- Vim version 7.0 or above
+- Vim version 7.0 or above with Ruby support
 - Discount for converting markdown to html and it's available in your path

 The easiest way to get Discount is `brew install discount` if your rocking